th-schwarz/CKEditor.Java/README.md

 ## Changes

+* 1.0.1
+  * issue #7: change name of the package to codes.thischwa

+* 1.0
+  * cleaned-up code and properties

 * 0.2
   * issue #5: support creating of a div for building the editor
   * issue #6: configuration: handling of properties should support all CKEDITOR.config properties

-* 1.0
-  * cleaned-up code and properties